chingchenms/llvm/docs/Coroutines.rst

 """"""""""

-Using this intrinsic on a coroutine that does not have a `final suspend`_ point or on a coroutine that is not suspended results in an undefined behavior.
+Using this intrinsic on a coroutine that does not have a `final suspend`_ point or on a coroutine that is not suspended leads to undefined behavior.

 .. _coro.promise: